tomjames156/java_learning/ExamPractise/Programming/README.md

 - When inheriting from a child class, variables declared as private cannot be called in the child class.
 - You can however use a setter or getter created in the parent class to access it.
 - Protected vars are available within the same package and subclasses

+- The super keyword is used in the sub class' constructor to pass arguments to the parent class' constructor.
+- The super keyword used within a class method is also used to call the superclass version of an overriden method using the syntax super.methodName()